patricklafrance/wmfnext-shell/README.md

 );
 ```

-The session accessor created earlier is passed down to the shell runtime through the `sessionAccesor` option.
+The `sessionAccessor` created earlier is passed down to the shell runtime through the `sessionAccesor` option.

 > A suspense boundary has also been added to wrap the `<App />` component.
 At the moment, I don't understand why it's necessary, but it's required otherwise the application will throw when navigating between pages.